How to Calculate Beta in Excel: 4 Easy Methods

 =COVARIANCE.P(D6:D16,H6:H16)/VAR.P(H6:H16)

-Here, COVARIANCE.P(D6:D16, H6:H16) estimates the covariance between D6:D16 and H6:H16.
-Then we divided the value by VAR.P(H6:H16) where VAR.P calculates the variance of H6:H16 cells, which is the market’s return value.
+COVARIANCE.P(D6:D16, H6:H16) estimates the covariance between D6:D16 and H6:H16.
+We divided the value by VAR.P(H6:H16) where VAR.P calculates the variance of H6:H16 cells, which is the market’s return value.

 using COVARIANCE and VARIANCE functions to calculate beta in Excel

-In the below image, you can see that the beta is -0.03196.
+In the image below you can see that the beta is -0.03196.
 The negative sign indicates that your stock behaves oppositely in contrast with the overall market.
 In other words, when the market value goes up, the stock price of our dataset will fall down, and vice-versa.

-2. Using SLOPE Function to Determine Beta
+Method 2 – Using SLOPE Function to Determine Beta

 The SLOPE function refers to the linear regression of a straight line.
-Mainly, it also estimates the covariance between the stock returns and the market returns by multiplying the deviations of each data point from their respective means and taking the average of the resulting products.
+It also estimates the covariance between the stock returns and the market returns by multiplying the deviations of each data point from their respective means and taking the average of the resulting products.
 The formula we have used here is stated below.

 =SLOPE(D6:D16,H6:H16)

-Here, the SLOPE function calculates the linear regression that best fits the data in cells D6:D16 (dependent variable) and the data in cells H6:H16 (independent variable).
+The SLOPE function calculates the linear regression that best fits the data in cells D6:D16 (dependent variable) and the data in cells H6:H16 (independent variable).

 • Press ENTER, and you have calculated the beta for your dataset.
 The output is shown in the below image.